Dr Alan Mathison Turing

 By December 1939 Turing had worked out the way the Germans chose their Naval Enigma message ‘indicators’.
 He led the small Naval Enigma team in Hut 8, and soon he was being consulted from around the site.
 After thinking deeply about a cryptographic problem, he could often suggest an approach that would open up a successful solution.
 In June 1940 Turing produced a cryptanalytic reference manual known in Bletchley Park as ‘Prof’s Book’.

-Hut 8 steadily worked towards the breaking of Naval Enigma, and, after receiving captured material, they succeed in the summer of 1941, breaking the vital Atlantic waters surface ship key, Dolphin, virtually every day.
+Hut 8 steadily worked towards the breaking of Naval Enigma, and, after receiving captured material, they succeeded in the summer of 1941, breaking the vital Atlantic waters surface ship key, Dolphin, virtually every day.
 Turing’s method for reducing the number of possible wheel orders, ‘Banburismus’, was based on his development in sequential statistical analysis, an original contribution to mathematics.
 Turing had no interest in administration, so Hugh Alexander was transferred to Hut 8 in March 1941, soon becoming head of the Hut.
 Turing developed a statistical approach to breaking the Fish codes, called ‘Turingery’ in the Testery; those used on the machinery in the Newmanry were a derivative of this approach.
 He was not directly involved in the development of their machines, such as Colossus, but the concept certainly stemmed from his discussions with Max Newman.

 In December 1942 Turing left for the USA, to help with the US high-speed bombes, and a system of secure voice radio at Bell Labs.
 He returned home in August 1943, leaving Bletchley Park for Hanslope Park to build an elegant secure voice communications system.
 After the war, Turing went to NPL to build the computer, ACE.
 He produced a visionary design but was frustrated by the slow progress.
 Max Newman invited Turing to the Computing Laboratory at Manchester University in the October 1948.
 He designed an arithmetic routine for the Baby (June 1948) and used the machines there for a variety of pioneering applications, such as artificial intelligence, a theory of growth in biology, and for modelling reactions.
 He was made an FRS in 1951.
 Turing died of cyanide poisoning in June 1954; the coroner recorded a verdict of suicide.